frida/frida-website/_i18n/en/_posts/2021-02-05-frida-14-2-released.markdown

   frida-server dying due to SIGPIPE.
 Thanks [@mrmacete][]!
 - Refactor CModule internals and lay foundations for GCC backend.
 Thanks [@mephi42][]!
-- Add EventSink.make_from_callback() for simple C API consumers that only care about events, and don't need lifecycle hooks or code transformations.
+- Add EventSink.make_from_callback() for Stalker C API consumers that only care about events, and don't need lifecycle hooks or code transformations.
 - Emit Stalker BLOCK event at the start of the block, as this is what's the most intuitive, as one would expect at least as many BLOCK events as COMPILE